- It is useful to observe others, but only to develop yourself into an individual leader in your own right.

 |Guide and coach||Correct and lecture|

-Leading in schools brings a lot of pressures and there can be a tendency to be negative even though you don’t necessarily mean to be.
+Leading brings a lot of pressures and there can be a tendency to be negative even though you don’t necessarily mean to be.
 Consider when it will be appropriate to inspire and support colleagues but also factor in when you might need to monitor and check what they are doing.
 Equally, when are you guiding and coaching individuals, when might you need to correct and lecture some colleagues?
 Leadership is not a tick box approach and you are going to make mistakes.
 Try to take a step back and reflect on why you use leadership styles and think whether your approach is a genuine reflection of your ideal self as a leader, if it isn’t then what are you going to do to change?

 Use the following items in the Toolkit to put the ideas in the article into practice: